wkjagt/godocs/effective_go.md

 // manipulating slash-separated filename paths.
 ```

 Comments do not need extra formatting such as banners of stars.
-The generated output may not even be presented in a fixed-width font, so don't depend on spacing for alignment—godoc, like gofmt, takes care of that.
+The generated output may not even be presented in a fixed-width font, so don't depend on spacing for alignment — `godoc`, like `gofmt`, takes care of that.
 The comments are uninterpreted plain text, so HTML and other annotations such as _this_ will reproduce verbatim and should not be used.
-One adjustment godoc does do is to display indented text in a fixed-width font, suitable for program snippets.
+One adjustment `godoc` does do is to display indented text in a fixed-width font, suitable for program snippets.
 The package comment for the fmt package uses this to good effect.

 Depending on the context, godoc might not even reformat comments, so make sure they look good straight up: use correct spelling, punctuation, and sentence structure, fold long lines, and so on.